Monotonicity of holonomy groups: Application to Riemannian holonomy groups

-Thus, the metrics $g_k$ all have holonomy group contained in $\U(2)$ (by e. g. \cite{joyce_compact_2000}, proposition 4.4.2), but not in $\SU(2)$ (see e. g. \cite{joyce_compact_2000}, proposition 6.1.1).
+Thus, the metrics $g_k$ all have holonomy group contained in $\U(2)$, but not in $\SU(2)$ (see e.\thinspace g.\ \cite{joyce_compact_2000}, Proposition~4.4.2 and Proposition~6.1.1).
 However, $g_\infty$ is Ricci-flat and hence has its holonomy group contained in $\SU(2)\subset\U(2)$. \end{example}